THE SCENE: Cloudy, about 50 degrees

 F3 WELCOME & DISCLAIMER

-Mosey to driveway that goes to northeastern corner of Admin Bldg.
-We will divide into teams of two men each to do Doras.
-While one partner runs to end of driveway, does ten merkins, and runs back the other partner will be doing the exercises.
-Then partners switch places.
-The exercises will be done with a set of bricks that will be available.
-These are the exercises the partners will do as a team:
+Mosey to Stop Sign at Northeastern Corner of Administration Bldg.
+Men will dive into teams of two.
+We will do Doras.
+While one partner runs to end of sidewalk, does 10 merkins, and runs back, the other partner will be working on exercises with a set of bricks.
+The partners then switch positions.
+Here are the exercises to do with the bricks:

 COUNT-OFF & NAME-O-RAMA